yuvalbatan/writeups/tryhackme/The_Marketplace.md

 The only thing this user can do as "michael" user is to run "/opt/backups/backup.sh" bash file.

-I'll go this location and cat this file:
+I'll go this location and print this file:

 ```bash
 cd /opt/backups/ && cat backup.sh